The liver breaks down most of the alcohol you drink so that it can be removed from the body.

 - cirrhosis

-Around 1 in 3 people who develop acute alcoholic hepatitis will die from it.
+About 1 in 3 people who develops acute alcohol-associated hepatitis will die from it.

 Scarring of the liver (cirrhosis)